dilawar/PlotDigitizer/README.md

 $ python3 plotdigitizer/locate.py figures/trimmed.png
 ```

-This open a windows, you can click on the desired point and its coordinate will
+This command will open a window, you can now click on the desired point.
+Its coordinate will
 be written on the image itself.
 Note them down.

 ![](./figures/trimmed_locate.png)